-On November 15, 2018, in connection with the Landcadia Business Combination, the Company entered into the Convertible Notes Agreement, pursuant to which the Company issued unsecured convertible promissory notes in the aggregate principal amount of \$60,000.
-For additional details, see Part I, Item 1, Note 7 - Debt, to our unaudited condensed consolidated financial statements in this Form 10-Q. We were in compliance with the covenants in the Convertible Notes Agreement as of March 31, 2019.
+For additional details on the Notes, see Part I, Item 1, Note 7 - Debt, to our unaudited condensed consolidated financial statements in this Form 10-Q. We were in compliance with the covenants in the Convertible Notes Agreement as of June 30, 2019.